shaunreichman/investment_tracker/docs/specs_completed/FUND_DETAIL_REDESIGN_SPEC.md

 # Fund Detail Page Redesign Specification

+## ✅ IMPLEMENTATION COMPLETE

+**Status**: This redesign has been fully implemented and is in production use

+**Completion Date**: December 2024

+**Summary**: The fund detail page redesign has been successfully completed with all phases implemented.
+The new section-based layout provides improved information organization, logical grouping, and enhanced user experience while maintaining responsive design and professional quality.

+**Note**: This spec represents the completed implementation with all planned features working as designed.

+---

 ## Overview
 Redesign the Fund Detail page to organize information into logical, scannable sections that improve user experience and data comprehension.